Androz2091/discord-giveaways/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-**Before reporting the bug**
+**Before reporting the bug!**

-- Check if there is already an [open issue](https://github.com/Androz2091/discord-giveaways/issues?q=is%3Aissue+is%3Aopen+label%3Abug) reporting the same bug
+- Check if there is already an [open issue](https://github.com/Androz2091/discord-giveaways/issues?q=is%3Aissue+is%3Aopen+label%3Abug) reporting the same bug.
-- If an issue is already opened, check if you can provide further information inside of the open issue instead of creating a new one
+- If an issue is already opened, check if you can provide further information inside of the open issue instead of creating a new one.

 -->